ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 	int count; // May contain anything!
 ```

-Always initialise your variables, not just because it’s good C practice, but because in kernel development, uninitialized values can lead to subtle and dangerous bugs, including kernel panics, unpredictable behaviour, and security vulnerabilities.
+Always initialise your variables, not just because it's good C practice, but because in kernel development, uninitialized values can lead to subtle and dangerous bugs, including kernel panics, unpredictable behaviour, and security vulnerabilities.
 In userland, mistakes might crash your program; in the kernel, they can compromise the stability of the entire system.

 Unless you have a very specific and justified reason not to (such as performance-critical code paths where the value is immediately overwritten), make initialisation the rule, not the exception.